MSP + Business = M-BiTS

 Whether your business is engaging with existing IT systems or exploring new ones, an M-BiTS approach considers the interactions of people at every stage of the process – from the suppliers to the users and management.
 This holistic approach recognises that each building block (data, process, technology) is underpinned by the human element.

-With people at its core, an M-BiTS provider can implement a comprehensive strategy that delivers relevant IT services within the context of the business – not just from a technology perspective.
-This forward-thinking mindset enables them to go that extra mile by working with your business to add real value; rather than simply keeping things ticking along as they were.
+With people as its foundation, an M-BiTS provider can implement a comprehensive strategy that delivers relevant IT services within the context of the business – not just from a technology perspective.
+This forward-thinking mindset enables them to go that extra mile by working with your business to add real value; rather than keeping things ticking along as they were.
 We think Professor Bolman would approve.